 Things had been falling into place lately.
 I relocated to Tagaytay City, visiting my kids weekly in Metro Manila.
 As a home-based editor and writer, I cannot ask for more – the view is spectacular, the climate is cool to cold.
 COVID-19, though, has been a cause for concern.
-So, to decrease the risk of catching the virus, both the ex and I agreed to temporarily stop the visits, days before the community quarantine was even announced.
+So, to reduce the risk of catching the virus, both the ex and I agreed to temporarily stop the visits, days before the community quarantine was even announced.

 COVID-19’s main transmission route is through respiratory droplets expelled when an infected person sneezes or coughs.
 If we happen to be close by and inhaled contaminated air, then the virus can find its way to our lungs.
 Social distancing and community quarantine helps us avoid becoming infected this way.